AJnsm/ajnsm.github.io/_posts/2025-01-28-mereoPhysics.md

 <br>

-These rules are well-known to mathematicians, who call them *transitivity*, *reflexivity*, and *asymmetry*.
+These rules are well-known to mathematicians, who call them *transitivity*, *reflexivity*, and *antisymmetry*.
 Together, they define what is called a *partial order*.
 It gives a way to order a collection of things---in this case, wholes, parts, and parts of parts (and parts of parts of parts, etc.).
-When two parts can be ordered and part $a$ is smaller than (or equal to) part $b$, we write $a \leq b$.
+When a part $a$ is smaller than (or equal to) part $b$, we write $a \leq b$.
 We say *partial* order, because not all parts can be put in order!
 A possible mereology on a bicycle is, for example, the following, where an arrow is drawn from a part $a$ to $b$ if $b$ is a part of $a$:

 <br>